colinkearns2/Trailhead-backend/README.md

 TODO: We will make a dependencies.txt file in which we will maintain all the dependecies this project requires so that we can run this script:
 `pip install -r dependencies.txt` instead of running all of those pesky individual commands.

+To get the server running: `python manage.py runserver`

 ## Authors